Eclypse Z7 Getting Started Guide

-- Petalinux can be used to create the Linux images that must be loaded to the Eclypse prior to running Linux-based applications.
+- Petalinux can be used to create the Linux images that must be loaded to the Eclypse before running Linux-based applications.

-Digilent's Installing Vivado, Xilinx SDK, and Digilent Board Files guide goes step by step through the process of installing Vivado and Xilinx SDK.
-These are tools provided by Xilinx which allow a user to write hardware and software for a Xilinx FPGA chip, including the Zynq-7000 present on the Eclypse Z7.
+The Digilent Installing Vivado, Xilinx SDK, and Digilent Board Files guide goes step by step through installing Vivado and Xilinx SDK.
+These are tools provided by Xilinx that allow a user to write hardware and software for a Xilinx FPGA chip, including the Zynq-7000 present on the Eclypse Z7.
 The guide also covers downloading and installing Digilent-provided board support files.
-At time of writing, materials for the Eclypse Z7 are only supported in Vivado 2019.1 and Xilinx SDK 2019.1.
+At the time of writing, materials for the Eclypse Z7 are only supported in Vivado 2019.1 and Xilinx SDK 2019.1.

 Running a Zmod Demo

 Demos that target the Eclypse Z7 are provided for each Digilent Zmod.
-These demos are version controlled on GitHub, and instructions for finding and running them are here on Reference.
+These demos are version-controlled on GitHub; instructions for finding and running them are here on Reference.
 Find them in the Example Projects section of the resource center.